What are trade unions

 Czech school unions are represented by the Czech-Moravian Trade Union of Education Workers.
 It mainly brings together education employees, pensioners and the unemployed who have worked in the education sector.
 Among their main points of mission are defending the rights of members and advocating their demands to state authorities and employers.
 They also aim to improve the working and living conditions of their members, to provide legal assistance and advice, and to monitor occupational health and safety.

 School unions are among the most active in the country.
 We can thus associate them with a number of strikes they have organised in the past.
 The strike of 27 November last year is a case in point.
-It lasted a whole day and involved secondary, primary and nursery schools.
+It lasted for a whole day and concerned secondary, primary and nursery schools.
 Its aim was to increase the budget in the Czech education system and to increase the salaries of non-teaching staff, such as janitors, cleaners and cooks in school canteens.

 Health Departments

+Health unions have long been working to improve working conditions for health workers and to increase salaries.
+In recent years, health unions have repeatedly engaged in protests against excessive overtime in the health sector.
 In addition, the union offers its members counselling, bargaining assistance, education, entertainment, sports and culture.
 It also includes a provident fund to help union members in the event of difficult life situations.

 Health unions are also among the most active in the Czech Republic and regularly advocate for pay increases and improved working conditions for their members.
 For example, they are currently actively working on increasing overtime in the health care sector.
 Last year, health unions successfully negotiated a pay rise for doctors.
+Membership in health unions provides not only legal protection but also the opportunity for training and other benefits.

 Are you solving a similar problem?